 - Project Narrative This component will delineate your proposed approach for this project.
 Applicants should be thoughtful and plan to implement evidence-based programs or promising practices.
 If the program is "home grown", please describe how the program will adhere to the safe messaging guidelines.
 Please see application guideline for project narrative details and consult the review criteria and Scoring Tool for additional guidance in preparing the proposal.
 The following questions may be used to guide your narrative: - 1.
 What needs, specific to your campus community, does this proposal address?
 Describe the rationale for the proposed program and the target population.
-Does the proposal target specific special populations? - 2.
+Does the proposal have a targeted population? - 2.
 Describe how the proposed program will address one of the bullets of the Comprehensive Approach to Mental Health and Suicide Prevention. - 3.
 List at least two objectives to be achieved during the grant year.
-They should be clear, measurable and achievable within the grant period.
+They should be clear, measurable, and achievable within the grant period.
 How will you evaluate your progress towards the objectives?
 Describe the desired impact on campus. - 4.
 Clearly describe the role of each collaborator, campus and community.
-Be specific about the responsibility of each entity listed in the proposal.
+Be specific about the responsibilities of each entity listed in the proposal.

-Grant funds may be used for the following items.
+Grant funds MAY BE USED for the following items.
 This is not an all-inclusive list.

 - Consultants or trainers

 - Consultant/trainer travel

 - Printing materials

-- Non-cash incentives to promote participation at an event.
+- o Non-cash incentives to promote participation at an event.
 (Note: Gift cards are considered cash).

 - o Continuing education for staff in best practices in collegiate mental health or suicide prevention.

-- Travel expenses related to continuing education
+- Travel expenses related to continuing education (e.g., Depression on College Campuses Conference)

 - Materials for display or programming.

-Grant funds may not be used for the following expenses:
+Grant funds MAY NOT be used for the following expenses:

-- Scholarships or tuition remission - Direct services (counseling, assessment, prescriptions) - o Food, except as part of a per diem for someone on travel status - o General Office Supplies or office equipment - Cash awards
+- Scholarships or tuition remission - Direct services (counseling, assessment, prescriptions) - o Food, except as part of a per diem for someone on travel status - General Office Supplies or office equipment - Cash awards (Please note that gift cards are considered a cash award.)

-Please consult opcsmh@neomed.edu with budget questions.
+A list of Frequently Asked Questions is included in Appendix D. Please consult opcsmh@neomed.edu with budget questions.